Practical work with model architecture in Engee

 -

-Combine the desired blocks into a subsystem with the key combination Shift+ЛКМ and select Resettable Subsystem:
+Combine the necessary blocks into a subsystem using a keyboard shortcut Shift+LKM and choose Resettable Subsystem:

-If merged into a resettable subsystem using a key combination, the Reset block will be added automatically.
+If combined into a resettable subsystem using a key combination, the Reset block will be added automatically.

-Function-Call (function-call subsystem) is a block type Subsystem.
-The subsystem is started whenever the control port receives a function call event.
-These events can come from the Chart block, the Function-Call Generator block, or the Engee Function block.
+Function-Call (function call subsystem) — this is a type of block Subsystem.
+The subsystem is started every time the control port receives a function call event.
+These events can come from the block Chart, the Function-Call Generator block or the Engee Function.

 When to use the Function-Call subsystem: